 Ouch.
 We hate to sell this girl.
 But the reality is, we are not a breeding farm now, and she really needs to go to someone who will use her genetics.

 So take a good look.
 Here's a girl with genetics coming out of the Snowmass/Cas-Cad-Nac breeding programs that caught our eye at the National Elite Alpaca Sale in 2009, and we just had to have her.

 Secoya is a gentle beauty.
 Her conformation is spot on, her bite is good and she is a joy to handle.
 But what really captured our attention was her fleece: It is fine, fine, fine and she continued to hold that fineness as she aged.
 Her fiber tests showed 18.5 microns in 2011 and she is in the top 1% of alpacas for fineness and uniformity of fineness, based on AOA EPD results.

 Secoya has had three crias for us: Two females and a male.
 Bred to black she produced a medium fawn girl, Macarena, who is in the top 1% of alpacas for curvature (a measure of crimp in the fiber).
 Bred to white she produced white Arabesque, with 15 micron fiber, and also the white male Salsa, also in the top 1 % for curvature.

 We sure wish we had a reason to keep Secoya and keep breeding her to top studs, but it is time to let her go.
-She has several more good breeding years ahead of her, and will be a huge benefit to someone's breeding program.
+At age 12, she has several more good breeding years ahead of her, and will be a huge benefit to someone's breeding program.
 Let our loss be your gain!